 While this new bill mainly impacts Condo Associations there are some provisions that concern Homeowner’s Associations (HOA’s).
 In the area of document inspection requests;

 Some of the other highlights concerning HOA’s include delinquency issues, fine issues, elections, leases by the HOA, tenant issues, and prohibitions on special assessments before turnover.
-The text of the bill can be found on the Florida Senate’s official website or by clicking here.
+The text of the bill can be found on the Florida Senate’s official website.